• Skip to main content

 Finish off your trip around the city with dinner or a nightcap near the waterfront.
 If you’re not ready to call it quits, travel back to the West End for its vibrant nightlife.

-Where to stay: The best hotels for 24 hours in Vancouver
+Where to stay with 24 hours in Vancouver

 As Canada’s third-biggest city, choosing where to stay in Vancouver can sometimes present a challenge.
 There’s a tremendous diversity of neighbourhoods in Vancouver each with its own advantages.
 For most first-time travellers with a quick layover in Vancouver, the downtown area is the best place to stay.
 Here are a few hotel ideas to start your search…